 Repayment begins sixty days after the loan is fully disbursed.
-Parents may request a deferment to delay payments until six months after graduation, withdrawal, or reduction to less than half-time status.
+Parents may request a deferment to delay payments until six months after the student's graduation, withdrawal, or reduction to less than half-time status.
 There is no prepayment penalty.
 The Standard Repayment Plan allows for a repayment period of ten years.
 Alternative repayment plans allowing for a longer repayment period are also available.
-More information is available at http://studentaid.ed.gov/repay-loans/understand/plans.
+More information is available at financialaid.richmond.edu/financial-wellness/ repayment.html.